Depart home for Melbourne, Australia

 Experience the idyllic beauty of Milford Sound

 Today, we visit one of the world’s greatest natural wonders.
 We set out on a full-day excursion to spectacular Milford Sound, the Southern Hemisphere’s longest fjord.
 Our long transfer to the far reaches of Fiordland National Park is rewarded with a luncheon cruise through astonishing vistas of rocky peaks, glassy waters, and silvery waterfalls cascading from great heights into the sound.
-Afterward, you may choose to take an optional flight back to Queenstown on a spectacular aerial tour.
 Dinner back in Queenstown is on your own.

 Free time in the mountain-fringed town of Queenstown

 Today is free for you to explore more of Queenstown at your leisure.
 Perhaps you’ll join in the adventurous spirit of the locals and arrange a mountain biking or bungee-jumping expedition.
 If a walk in the woods is more your speed, then you might hit some nearby trails to go “tramping,” the local term for hiking.
 This evening, we’re welcomed by locals as we visit their family for a home-hosted meal.

 We’ll arrive in Auckland, on New Zealand’s North Island today.
 Check into your hotel upon arrival, then gather later for dinner at the hotel with your fellow travelers.

 Explore Auckland on a panoramic tour